Pronounced: Purr–o-knee-al nerve injury

 An ankle and foot brace is used to treat foot drop.

 In some cases, surgery is used to treat a peroneal nerve injury.
-Surgical options include repairing the nerve, taking pressure off the nerve (decompressive surgery), or grafting a new nerve into place.
+Surgical involves taking pressure off the nerve (decompressive surgery).

 National Institute of Neurological Disorders and Stroke